TDStrasser/Kookaberry-Reference-Guide/docs/source/using.rst

 If no LED lights then the battery is not connected, or not switched on, or is completely flat.
 Check that

-* the battery cable is completely plugged in, that
+* the battery cable is completely plugged in
-* the cabling and plugs are not damaged, that
+* the cabling and plugs are not damaged
-* any battery pack switch is on, and
+* any battery pack switch is on
-* that the battery packs are charged.
+* that the battery packs are charged

 Menu Start-up